PETRONAS logo with text PETRONAS logo with text

 Notes:

-3. Corporate and Others include KLCC Group of Companies.
+3. Corporate & Others refers to KLCC Holdings Sdn Bhd.
 The energy consumption for KLCC Group of Companies does not account for inter-company transfers of chilled water.

 Energy Intensity1 by Business